 English Language Requirement

-If English is not your first language, you will be required to meet the UK Border Agency and Universities minimum English Language requirements such as the International English Language Test (IELTS) overall score of 6.5 with 5.5 in each component.
+If English is not your first language, you will be required to meet the UK Visas and Immigration Agency and the University's minimum English Language requirements for postgraduate study, such as the International English Language Test (IELTS) overall score of 6.5 with at least 5.5 in each component.

 Further details is available on our English language requirements pages.